 The team awards are presented on the raised championships mat.
-The individual awards for the final two contested weight classes will be presented, followed by the team awards..
+The individual awards for the final two contested weight classes will be presented, followed by the team awards.
 The chair of the wrestling committee shall present the team awards.
 Only the awards presenters and recipients should be allowed on the raised mat.
+Depending on the available space, media photographers may also be arranged on the raised platform for team award photos.